-Major University policy issues are routed through University-level committees whose members are appointed by the University Coordinating Committee.
-Appointments are made on the basis of competence and representation of constituencies.
+Major University policy issues are routed through University Policy Committees whose members are appointed by the University Coordinating Committee.

 The University Policy Committees are the final collaborative bodies with the authority to formulate and recommend new University policy and major strategic change, and to review significant change in existing policy.

 The governance system is comprised of a meta committee, six policy committees and two standing committees.Learn More »

 Task forces are temporary ad hoc committees to address specific policy issues.Learn More »